 Throw Out Before Add

-Before adopting any new-style practice or tool, you must make room for it by discarding some or all of any previous organizational practices (or tech) in that area.
+Before adopting any new-style practice or tool, you must make room for it by discarding some or all of any previous organizational or technical practices in that area.
 Similar to closet space, teams and organizations have a finite amount of overhead.
 To do something new, you have to give up something old.

 - No one knows why you have to do a practice, but everyone does it